-In the process of doing research for an article we’re writing about grass-finished beef, a brilliant colleague of ours told me, “you’ve got to talk to some pathologists and nutrition scientists I know.”
+In the process of doing research for an article we’re writing about various aspects of grass-finished beef and our food system, a brilliant colleague of ours told me, “you’ve got to talk to some pathologists and nutrition scientists I know.”

 As much as I’d love to divulge who these interviewees are and what agencies they work for, they requested anonymity due to “the current political climate.”
 For simplicity, we’ve collectively referred to the interviewees as “Jane,” and arranged the excerpts into a single narrative.

-The following are questions and answers from a series of rather wide-ranging interviews with “Jane” that we thought were so interesting, they warranted their own article (we’ll post a separate grass-finished beef article later).
+The following are questions and answers from a series of rather wide-ranging interviews about our food system with “Jane” that we thought were so interesting, they warranted their own article (we’ll post a separate grass-finished beef article later).
 Links are provided to various research studies, news articles, and books referenced in the interviews in case you want to read further on a particular subject:

 Excerpts From Interviews With Pathologists & Nutrition Scientists About Our Food System